f5devcentral/f5xc-emea-workshop/docs/class6/module3/lab7/lab7.rst

 You can find the **F5 CASI Leaderboard** at :ext_link:`https://www.f5.com/labs/casi`.

-Detailed explination about each metric at :ext_link:`https://www.f5.com/labs/articles/introducing-the-casi-leaderboards`
+A detailed explanation of each metric is available at :ext_link:`https://www.f5.com/labs/articles/introducing-the-casi-leaderboards`